fluxionary/minetest-choppy/README.md

 * possibly allow cutting leaves quickly even when not wielded a sword...
 * perhaps cut the tree from the top down?
 * perhaps stop if the player un-equips an axe?
+* create API for adding tree shapes
+* probably should add a proper API to remove axes from the whitelist